niteshsainicoder/ContainerRemoteCodebackend/README.md

 ﻿# ContainerRemoteCodebackend

-Here's the README.md template you can copy:

-markdown
-Copy code
 # Executors

 This repository contains Dockerized executors for running code in different programming languages.
 Each executor is set up to run specific code in a containerized environment, ensuring isolation and consistency across executions.